tel: +48 888 99 98 98

 kg/mm²

 In terms of safety, there are several recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or in solvents, and also in water or oil.
+It is advisable to avoid their use in acidic, basic, organic environments or in solvents, as well as in water or oil.
 Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Advantages and disadvantages of neodymium magnets NdFeB.